lm3nitro/Projects/NSM/Security Onion/Security Onion.md

 ![Pasted image 20240513142749](https://github.com/lm3nitro/Projects/assets/55665256/c1cd6d2a-2fb8-4e74-96d1-fb3408188b5b)

-Security Onion also offers the option to Hunt for within the securoty alerts.
+Security Onion also offers the option to Hunt for within the security alerts.
 I went with the first alert that references Nmap and is also categorized as critical.
 Simply right-click and select *Hunt*

 ![Pasted image 20240513144834](https://github.com/lm3nitro/Projects/assets/55665256/13565a54-5492-4d46-b222-15db54ecee6c)